-Strategic Alignment

-The Fibre Infrastructure Strategy is aligned with Council Priorities, the Corporate Services 2015-2018 Action Plan and IT's 2015-2018 Business Plan.

-Alignment with Sustainability Direction 2020

-The Fibre Infrastructure Strategy is fully aligned with the goals and objectives set out in the 2020 Sustainability Direction.

-Prosperous Economy Objective: A city that attracts, develops and retains

-Sustainable Environment

-Objective: Existing developments (Existing development remediation and redevelopment support efficient land use and environmental protection in Calgary)

-Smart Growth and Mobility Choice Objective: Provide safe, reliable and affordable public infrastructure

-Financial Capacity Objective: Cost efficiency & Risk management

-Sustainable Corporation

-Objective: Efficiency, infrastructure management, effective service delivery

-Social, Environmental, Economic (External)

-Social: City business units rely on connectivity to deliver services to the citizens.
-Fibre optic is the path that information takes to reach the desired end point whether that is a building, like the Emergency Operation Center (EOC), or a server for analytics.
+Stakeholder Engagement, Research and Communication Governance for The City's fibre infrastructure is provided by the FCDW Steering Committee, which includes representatives from Transit, Roads, Water Services, Transportation Infrastructure, Facility Management and IT.
+The City's Fibre team is continually researching the field of Information Communication Technology.
+Information about The City's Fibre Strategy is available to cities and communities across Canada through press releases and regulatory interventions.
+Strategic Alignment The Fibre Infrastructure Strategy is aligned with Council Priorities, the Corporate Services 2015-2018 Action Plan, IT's 2015-2018 Business Plan and IT's future One Calgary Service Plan.
+Alignment with Sustainability Direction 2020 Prosperous Economy Objective: A city that attracts, develops and retains Sustainable Environment Objective: Existing developments (Existing development remediation and redevelopment support efficient land use and environmental protection in Calgary) Chief Financial Officer's Report to Gas, Power and Telecommunications 2018 October 18 ISC: UNRESTRICTED GPT2018-1094 Fibre Infrastructure Strategy Annual Update Smart Growth and Mobility Choice Objective: Provide safe, reliable and affordable public infrastructure Financial Capacity Objective: Cost efficiency & risk management Sustainable Corporation Objective: Efficiency, infrastructure management, effective service delivery Social, Environmental, Economic (External) Social: City business units rely on connectivity to deliver services to the citizens.
+Fibre optic is the path that information takes to reach the desired endpoint whether that is a building, like the Emergency Operation Center (EOC), or a server for analytics.
 City services play an important role in the social well-being of the community.
 Environmental: City fibre optic has a positive effect on the environment through a number of channels.
-Through smart infrastructure and highly connected devices The City can better manage assets and increase the performance of services, like intelligent traffic systems.
+Through smart infrastructure and highly-connected devices, The City can better manage assets and increase the performance of services like intelligent traffic systems.
 By licensing dark fibre, companies have an option to obtain fibre services without building their own - reducing disruptive construction activities.
-Many utilities and organizations require fibre connectivity to deliver enhanced services to manage efficiency, like smart grids or intelligent building management systems.
+Many utilities and organizations require fibre connectivity to deliver enhanced services to manage efficiency like smart grids or intelligent building management systems.
 All these contribute to a better environment.

-Economic: The digital economy is dependent on connectivity infrastructure like fibre optic as the fundamental infrastructure to support it.
+Economic: The digital economy is dependent on connectivity infrastructure, like fibre optic, as the fundamental infrastructure to support it.
 This enablement allows the community to prosper through equal access and inclusion.
 The City of Calgary's fibre infrastructure strategy focuses on providing fibre for City services and leasing excess capacity to other organizations.

-Financial Capacity

-Current and Future Operating Budget:
+Financial Capacity Current and Future Operating Budget:

+Current

-The 2017 annual net operating budget for the City Fibre Team is \$1.9M.
+The 2018 annual operating expenditure budget for the City Fibre Team is \$1.9 million.

+Future

 Future additional operating costs are estimated to be approximately two per cent of construction costs.
-These costs are expected to be offset by revenue generated and are included in the long range financial model.
-Future operating impact funding combined with an offsetting revenue budget will be assessed and requested as part of the 2019-2022 Action Plan.
+Revenues derived from dark fibre licenses are applied to the operating funding source and are directly related to the capital funds allocated to build fibre to customers.
+Due to capital budget constraints in 2019-2022, new fibre builds and revenue are expected to level off.
+Modest increases in revenue are expected, but self-funding is no longer anticipated as previously forecast.

 Current and Future Capital Budget:

+Current

-Total capital budget approved for 2016-2018 is \$19.1M.
-With accelerated fibre builds in 2017, it is forecasted that \$4.15M will remain for 2018.
-These funds are committed for new fibre projects, such as intelligent intersections, stranded facilities and next-generation City infrastructure.
+Total capital budget approved for 2016-2018 was \$19.1 million.

+These funds were committed for new fibre projects such as intelligent intersections, stranded facilities and next-generation City infrastructure.

+ISC: UNRESTRICTED GPT2018-1094

+Fibre Infrastructure Strategy Annual Update

+Future

-Administration continues to identify future funding sources to meet forecasted capital requirements including using the IT Technology reserve (see Appendix 2 - Project Cost & Funding Sources).
+Due to capital budget constraints going into the 2019-2022 business cycle, capital will be sourced through the IT Technology Reserve of \$1 million annually and leveraging capital projects.
+See Attachment 2 - Project Cost and Funding Sources.

 Risk Assessment

-Through the Integrated Risk Management (IRM) process, additional risks were identified along with mitigating strategies.
-See Attachment 2 - Fibre Infrastructure Strategy Risk Assessment.
+Through the Integrated Risk Management process, additional risks were identified along with mitigating strategies.
+See Attachment 3 - Fibre Infrastructure Strategy Risk Assessment.

 REASON(S) FOR RECOMMENDATION(S):